Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Fullers differ in thickness and number on swords, with some extremely broad fullers extending nearly the total width of the weapon.
 In contrast, smaller, more multiple fullers are usually thinner.

-Hollow-ground blades have hollow parts of steel removed from each side of the riser, causing the edge geometry to be thin while maintaining a thickened area at the centre to give strength to the blade.
+Hollow-ground blades have hollow parts of steel removed from each side of the riser, causing the edge geometry to be thin while maintaining a thickened area at the centre to strengthen the blade.

-There are various hilts styles for longswords, with the style of pommel and crossguard developing over time to adapt different blade properties and fit emerging stylistic trends.
+There are various hilt styles for longswords, with the pommel and crossguard styles developing over time to adapt to different blade properties and fit emerging stylistic trends.

-Fighting with the longsword was not so cruel as is often described.
-There were codified fighting systems with various styles, and teachers each provided a little different share of the art.
+Fighting with the longsword was not as cruel as is often described.
+There were codified fighting systems with various styles, and teachers each contributed a different piece to the art.

 The longsword was a quick, versatile and effective weapon that could cause fatal thrusts, slices, and cuts.
 The blade was generally held with both hands on the hilt, one resting near or on the pommel.

-The weapon may, however, occasionally only be held in one hand.
+However, the weapon may occasionally only be held in one hand.
 People carrying longswords with sharp points in one hand while controlling a big war shield in the other are depicting a duel.

 Another variation of use derives from the use of armour.
 Both hands used half-swording, one on the hilt and the other on the blade, to control the weapon in jabs.

-This versatility was remarkable, as various works show that the longsword provided the bases for learning a range of other weapons, such as polearms, spears, and staves.
+This versatility was remarkable, as various works show that the longsword provided the basis for learning a range of other weapons, such as polearms, spears, and staves.

-Use of the longsword in the fight was not restricted to the use of the blade; however, several manuscripts explain and display using the pommel and cross as offensive weapons.
+The longsword’s use in the fight was not restricted to the blade; several manuscripts explain and display the use of the pommel and cross as offensive weapons.

 3. Daggers and Knives

-A dagger is a double-edged blade utilised for stabbing or thrusting.
-Daggers often have the role of a secondary defence weapon in a close fight.
+A dagger is a double-edged blade used for stabbing or thrusting.
+It is often used as a secondary defence weapon in a close fight.
 In most cases, a tang runs into the handle along the centre point of the blade.

 Daggers are different from knives in that daggers are meant mainly for stabbing.
 In contrast, knives are usually single-edged and meant primarily for cutting.
 This difference is confusing because many knives and daggers can stab or slash.